What is Proposition 8?

 If the market dips again in future years, you can file for another Prop 8 reduction.
 There's no limit on how many times you can request a reassessment.

-Filing a property tax appeal involves submitting evidence of comparable sales to your county assessor.
-The evidence needs to show that homes similar to yours — in size, condition, location, and features — have recently sold for less than your assessed value.
+You file a Prop 8 appeal by submitting comparable sales evidence to your county assessor showing that similar homes have recently sold for less than your assessed value.
+The evidence needs to show that homes comparable to yours — in size, condition, location, and features — support a lower market value.

 In Alameda County, there are two paths: an informal review process (free, no hearing required) and a formal appeal through the Assessment Appeals Board.
 Most homeowners start with the informal process because it's faster and less involved.